w3f/Grants-Program/SydTek.md

 ## Development Status :open_book:

-If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
-In any case, please provide some documentation on the research and other work you have conducted before applying.
-This could be:

-- links to improvement proposals or [RFPs](https://github.com/w3f/Grants-Program/tree/master/rfp-proposal) (requests for proposal),
-- academic publications relevant to the problem,
+- academic publications relevant to the problem we wrote that will be published in October of 2020: https://bit.ly/3RnCmMy

-- links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
-- references to conversations you might have had related to this project with anyone from the Web3 Foundation,
+- References to conversations you might have had related to this project with anyone from the Web3 Foundation, A message from David Hawig on 6/7/22.
-- previous interface iterations, such as mock-ups and wireframes.
+Hi Justin,

+Sorry for the late reply.
+Regarding souldbound tokens and social recovery, that’s actually something we already have in our ecosystem with rmrk (see
+https://twitter.com/bitfalls/status/152929818658155725) and the social recovery pallet on kusama (https://github.com/paritytech/substrate/tree/master/frame/recovery).
+But it would be interesting for someone to actually look into it and explore it in more detail and potential future applications.
+Also most people are probably not aware that this already exists on kusama.

 ## Development Roadmap :nut_and_bolt: